A Complete Guide for Dental Crown Procedure

 How long do dental crowns last?

-It’s a very theoretical question and all the answers on the internet are also hypothetical and theoretical, as I can’t ask how long this TV , The fridge or the cupboard should last?
+It’s a very theoretical question, and all the answers on the internet are also hypothetical and theoretical, as I can’t ask how long this TV, the fridge, or the cupboard should last?
 As all these are meant to be permanent and last as long as the consumer uses them.

-So this question has no definitive answer, the dental crowns are permanent restoration that meant to be durable and last longer, but it’s also depends on how the patients use them, what kind of foods, drink and beverages they consume, the chewing habits and masticatory forces of the patient, the health of the gingival tissue surrounding the crown, the media of the saliva / water that the dental crown is immersed in, and the oral hygiene in additional to the dental crowns material and technical and dental procedure for providing the dental crowns.
+So this question has no definitive answer, the dental crowns are permanent restoration that meant to be durable and last longer, but it’s also depends on how the patients use them, what kind of foods, drink and beverages they consume, the chewing habits and masticatory forces of the patient, the health of the gingival tissue surrounding the crown, the media of the saliva/water that the dental crown is immersed in, and the oral hygiene in additional to the dental crowns material and technical and dental procedure for providing the dental crowns.

 After considering all these factors, in most perfect situations, dental crowns can last from 10-15 years or even longer with proper care.